 The Fresh on the Net website is a resource you should make use of.
-It is set up by Tom Robinson who is both a hugely successful artist and a popular broadcaster who has taken on the role of being the BBC’s leading voice in advising and helping upcoming artists to take their careers forward.
+It is set up by Tom Robinson himself.
+Tom is both a hugely successful artist and songwriter (whose many fine moments include the likes of Glad to be Gay; War Baby; Up against the wall; 2 – 4 – 6 – 8 Motorway etc.) and a popular broadcaster who has taken on the role of being the BBC’s leading voice in advising and helping upcoming artists to take their careers forward.
 The site has advice about the music business along with archives of the Mixtape and Listening Post and his comments are always worth reading.

 You also need to make sure you are regularly contacting the target shows which are most like your music.
 Take time to research who the producers of each show are.
 You can simply email each BBC Radio Station and ask for a list.
 They will respond by sharing their schedule and the names of producer and co-producer for each show.
 In most cases the individual email address for each producer will be email@example.com .
 There are exceptions though either where a name has been used by another BBC employee or where a show is produced by a third party such as Reduced Listening who produce Radio 3’s Late Junction and have email address ending in @reducedlistening.co.uk.